winglang/wing/docs/docs/02-concepts/04-tests.md

 }
 ```

-The first test `bucket list should include created file` is creating a file in the bucket, and the second test `bucket starts empty` verifies that the bucket is initialized with no files.
+In the first test (`bucket list should include created file`), a file is created in the bucket.
+The second test (`bucket starts empty`) verifies that the bucket is initialized without any file

 ### Run test on a the cloud

-Lets consider the following example:
+Consider the following example:

 ```ts playground
 bring cloud;
 bring util;